Acquired Angioedema Medication

 The goals of pharmacotherapy for acquired angioedema are to reduce morbidity and to prevent complications.
 Medication may be used for acute or preventive treatment.

-In Europe, purified C1 inhibitor (C1-INH) has been available for the treatment of acute attacks for decades, but it has not been available in the United States until recently.
-In October 2008, the US Food and Drug Administration (FDA) approved the use of C1-INH (Cinryze) at a dose of 1000 units IV 2-3 times/wk for prophylaxis to prevent attacks.
+In Europe, purified C1 inhibitor (C1-INH) has been available for the treatment of acute attacks of angioedema in hereditary angioedema (HAE) patients for decades, and it is now available in the United States.
+In October 2008, the US Food and Drug Administration (FDA) approved the use of C1-INH (Cinryze) at a dose of 1000 units IV 2-3 times/wk for prophylaxis to prevent HAE attacks.
 In October 2009, the FDA approved C1-INH (Berinert) at a dose of 20 units/kg IV for the treatment of acute abdominal and facial angioedema attacks in adolescents and adults with HAE.
 Berinert was also approved for acute treatment of laryngeal attacks in January 2012.

 In December 2009, ecallantide (Kalbitor), a kallikrein inhibitor, at a dose of 30 mg SC was approved for the treatment of acute attacks.

-Androgens, such as danazol or stanozolol, may be beneficial in acquired angioedema type I but are of no value in acquired angioedema type II (AAE-II).
+Androgens, such as danazol, may be beneficial in acquired angioedema type I, with one study reporting effective treatment of 23 (75%) of 31 patients.
+[16] Androgens are of no value in acquired angioedema type II.
 Prostate cancer and pregnancy preclude the use of androgens.

-Antifibrinolytics, such as epsilon-aminocaproic acid and tranexamic acid, have been found to be more effective for long-term prophylaxis in those with acquired angioedema.
+Antifibrinolytics, such as epsilon-aminocaproic acid and tranexamic acid, have been found to be more effective for long-term prophylaxis in those with acquired angioedema, although tranexamic acid has moderate efficacy as an abortive as well.
+[16]

 Immunosuppressive therapy directed toward decreasing autoantibody production may be of value in patients with acquired angioedema type II, which may be accomplished by the use of plasmapheresis with cyclophosphamide.